idsia-robotics/idsia-robotics.github.io/index.md

 Our 2016 paper ["A Machine Learning Approach to the Visual Perception of Forest Trails for Mobile Robots"](https://people.idsia.ch/~giusti/forest/web/) has received the "NCCR Robotics Most Impactful Paper Award".
 One such award was given for each of the three grand challenges of the 12-year NCCR Robotics.

 ## Nov 4 2022
-Our lab's research on nanodrones is covered by the swiss public broadcasting TV program "Il Quotidiano".
+Our lab's research on nanodrones is covered by the swiss public TV program "Il Quotidiano".
 [Link](https://www.rsi.ch/la1/programmi/informazione/il-quotidiano/), jump at minute 23:47.

 ## Nov 4-5 2022
 Interactive demonstrations of our research on pointing-based human-robot interaction shown to hundreds of people (both robotics professionals and the general public) at the [Swiss Robotics Day 2022](https://swissroboticsday.ch/), at the Palais de Beaulieu, Lausanne.